KanbanInAction/KanbanInActionErrata/README.md

-# Kanban In Action -errata
+# Kanban In Action - errata

 This is the errata-site for the book Kanban In Action.
 Please help us find the errors and make the next edition even better.